slugbyte/mold/README.md

 mold plugs are single-file shell script that are treated as plugins.
 Each time a shell is created it will loop though the mold-root plug directory and source each plug.
 All of the mold plug files are stored in $MOLD\_ROOT/plug.

-#### execs
+#### exec
 mold execs are single-file executable scripts.
 Each time an exec is loaded or created it will be automaticly be given executable persions (755).
 All of the mold exec files are stored in $MOLD\_ROOT/exec, which is added to the begging of of $PATH .

 #### fold
 mold folds are directory scaffold templates. folds can be used to setup project boiler plate code so that the overhead of getting to work on a new project will be cut down. mold folds can be expored from the the mold-root into the current working directory.
 All of the mold folds are stored in $MOLD\_ROOT/fold .

-#### fold
+#### file
-mold files are single-file tempaltes. mold files can be used to store things like licenses, markdown-templates, .gitignores, and anything you find your self adding to folders regularly. mold files can be expored from the mold-root into the current working directory. all of mold "files" are store in $MOLD\_ROOT/file .
+mold files are single-file tempaltes. mold files can be used to store things like licenses, markdown-templates, .gitignores, and anything you find your self adding to projects regularly. mold files can be expored from the mold-root into the current working directory. all of mold "files" are store in $MOLD\_ROOT/file .

 ## WARNING UNSTABLE
 mold is under active development and not ready for production use.

 ### INSTALL
 First you need to install the mold CLI and then use the mold cli to create a mold-root.
 A mold-root is a git repository that mold uses for storing all of your system configuration, shell scripts, and templates.
 By default the installers will install your mold-root to **~/.mold**. mold uses the environment vairable
 $MOLD\_ROOT to determine where your mold-root has been installed.

+TODO: write better install docs
 ##### INTERACTIVE INSTALLER
-1. `pip3 install mold`
+1. `pip3 install mold-cli`
 1. run `mold --install` and follow the instructions
     * you can optional add `--set-remote git://github.com:user/example.git` to initialize a git remote

 ##### QUICK INSTALL
 The quick install does the same thing as the interactive installer without any prompting
 **WARNING** The quick install will overwrite the $MOLD\_ROOT if it all ready exists.
-1. `pip3 install mold`
+1. `pip3 install mold-cli`
 1. run `mold --quick-install` and follow the output instructions
     * you can optional add `--set-remote git://github.com:user/example.git` to initialize a git remote